 Georgia is a small country on the furthest outskirts of Europe.
 An ex-Soviet state, it’s quite poor and doesn’t see many tourists.
 So why travel to Georgia?
-Because it’s fucking amazing, that’s why.
+Because it’s freaking amazing, that’s why.

-The last few weeks in Georgia have been a whirlwind of snowy mountains, cheesy breads, and dangerously hospitable people.
+The last few weeks in Georgia have been a whirlwind of snowy mountains, cheesy bread, and dangerously hospitable people.
 We’re already looking forward to coming back!

 (Though next time, in summer.
 We do not handle freezing our asses off well.)

 Georgia is a place that any traveler must visit, but I won’t leave you hanging with just a simple recommendation.